Fraser Colman: Life after politics

 Colman retired from Parliament at the 1987 election.
 He was replaced in Pencarrow by Sonja Davies.
 He was subsequently appointed as chairman of the New Zealand Fire Service Council for a three-year term.

 Colman had a stroke in 1991.
 Another stroke in 1999 removed his ability to speak.
 He died on 11 April 2008, and was survived by his wife and three of their four daughters.

 Honours and awards

 In 1977, Colman was awarded the Queen Elizabeth II Silver Jubilee Medal.
 He was appointed a member of the Privy Council in 1985, and in 1990 received the New Zealand 1990 Commemoration Medal.
 In the 1992 New Year Honours, Colman was made a Companion of the Queen's Service Order for public services.
 His wife, Noeline, had previously been appointed a Companion of the Queen's Service Order for community service in the 1987 Queen's Birthday Honours.

 Colman was a life member of the Wellington Rugby League Club.

 Honorific eponym

-Fraser Colman Grove, a street in Wainuiomata is named after him.
+Fraser Colman Grove, a street in Wainuiomata, is named after Colman.